What is the Lion King?

 The Musical and the Film

 The Lion King was the highest-grossing animated film of all time at the time.
 Finding Nemo came close to eclipsing it nearly ten years later.
-The film won two Academy Awards for Best Music, Original Score and Best Music, Original Song, with lyrics Tim Rice, songs composed Elton John, and a score Hans Zimmer with Lebo M and his African Choir.
+The film won two Academy Awards for Best Music, Original Score and Best Music, Original Song, with lyrics by Tim Rice, songs composed by Elton John, and a score by Hans Zimmer with Lebo M and his African Choir.
 It was nominated for — but did not win — three Grammy Awards and won the same awards at the Golden Globes, as well as Best Motion Picture, Comedy/Musical.

 The Lion King stage musical, based on the Disney film, premiered in Minneapolis, Minnesota in 1997 and has since been produced in Canada, Europe, South Africa, Australia, Korea, and Taiwan.
 The musical The Lion King won six Tony Awards, including Best Music, and eight Drama Desk Awards.